pete-rai/node-sky-gnome/README.md

 new boxes are still sending lots of useful data over the serial interface.

 _I am unclear if this works only on Sky UK boxes.
-I suspect it will work across all the Sky European boxes, but have no evidence either way._ If you know, then please do get in touch and share this information.
+I suspect it will work across all the Sky European boxes at least, but have no evidence either way._ If you know, then please do [get in touch](http://www.rai.org.uk) and share this information.

 My thanks to Joseph Heenan over at [Dusky Control](https://www.dusky-control.com) for [documenting the Gnome protocol](https://www.dusky-control.com/gnome-protocol.shtml).

-_NOTE: When you buy the cable, make sure you get one without the two nuts either side of the pins (or at least with removable nuts).
+_NOTE: When you buy the cable, make sure you get one without the two female ended nuts either side of the pins (or at least with removable nuts).
 There are nuts like these around the port on the box itself - so, if the cable has them too, it ain't gonna fit._

 ### License